This year’s flu season will be unlike any other.

 The COVID-19 pandemic and influenza pose a looming double threat to people across Minnesota this year.
 For this reason, it’s more important than ever for you and your loved ones to get vaccinated.
 Fortunately, flu vaccines are now available at M Health Fairview clinics, pharmacies, and drive-up sites across the Twin Cities metro area.

 Appointments are required for our drive-up and clinic locations.
 To schedule a drive-up visit or clinic appointment, please call 1-855-324-7843.
+Please be aware: We are currently experiencing high call volumes that may lead to longer wait times to make an appointment.
 Walk-ins are welcome at M Health Fairview retail pharmacies.
 Find a clinic or pharmacy location near you.

 To answer your flu vaccine questions, we’ve put together this helpful guide.
 Scroll down for more information about vaccine availability, locations, drive-up care, and our COVID-19 precautions.